 No. Procedure Filing and service: 1 Plaintiff requests payment: Plaintiff or his lawyer asks Defendant orally or in writing to comply with the contract.
 2 Plaintiff's hiring of lawyer: Plaintiff hires a lawyer to represent him before the court.
 Plaintiff's filing of summons and complaint: Plaintiff files his summons and complaint with the court, orally or in writing.
 Plaintiff's payment of court fees: Plaintiff pays court duties, stamp duties, or any other type of court fee.
 3 Registration of court case: The court administration registers the lawsuit or court case.
 This includes assigning a reference number to the lawsuit or court case.
 Assignment of court case to a judge: The court case is assigned to a specific judge through a random procedure, automated system, ruling of an administrative judge, court officer, etc. 4 Court scrutiny of summons and complaint: A judge examines Plaintiff's summons and complaint for formal requirements.
 Judge admits summons and complaint: After verifying the formal requirements, the judge decides to admit Plaintiff's summons and complaint.
-5 Court order for service: Upon Plaintiff's request, judge orders process be served on Defendant.
-Mailing of summons and complaint: Court or process server, including (private) bailiff, mails summons and complaint to Defendant.
+5 Delivery of summons and complaint to person authorized to perform service of process on Defendant: The judge or a court officer delivers the summons to a summoning office, officer, or authorized person (including Plaintiff), for service of process on Defendant.
 6 First attempt at physical delivery: A first attempt to physically deliver summons and complaint to Defendant is successful in the majority of cases.
-7 Substituted service: Substituted service is accomplished by publication in newspapers, by affixing a notice in court or on public bulletin boards, etc. Application for pre-judgment attachment: Plaintiff submits an application in writing for the attachment of Defendant's property prior to judgment. (see assumption 5) Decision on pre-judgment attachment: The judge decides whether to grant Plaintiff's request for pre-judgment attachment of Defendant's property and notifies Plaintiff and Defendant of the decision.
+7 Second attempt at physical delivery: If a first attempt was not successful, a second attempt to physically deliver the summons and complaint to Defendant is required by law or standard practice.
+Application for pre-judgment attachment: Plaintiff submits an application in writing for the attachment of Defendant's property prior to judgment. (see assumption 5) Decision on pre-judgment attachment: The judge decides whether to grant Plaintiff's request for pre-judgment attachment of Defendant's property and notifies Plaintiff and Defendant of the decision.
 This step may include requesting that Plaintiff submit guarantees or bonds to secure Defendant 8 Guarantees securing attached property: Plaintiff typically submits guarantees or bonds to secure Defendant against possible damages to attached property. (see assumption 5) 9 Pre-judgment attachment.: Defendant's property is attached prior to judgment.
-Attachment is either physical or achieved by registering, marking, debiting or separating assets. (see assumption 5) 10 Report on pre-judgment attachment: Court enforcement officer or (private) bailiff issues and delivers a report on the attachment of Defendant's property to the judge. (see assumption 5)
+Attachment is either physical or achieved by registering, marking, debiting or separating assets. (see assumption 5) 10 Custody of assets attached prior to judgment: Defendant's attached assets are put under enforcement officer's or (private) bailiff's care. (see assumption 5) 11 Report on pre-judgment attachment: Court enforcement officer or (private) bailiff issues and delivers a report on the attachment of Defendant's property to the judge. (see assumption 5)